x3haloed/hominem/docs/human_like_reward_lora_system_design.md

 1. Combine target base model + LoRA.
 2. Route inference calls through combined adapter.
 3. Monitor outputs with ongoing manifold probing.

+### **4.3 Online Dual-Channel Learning Phase (Optional)**

+This phase describes the continuous learning loop where memory soaking and reward shaping occur together.

+1. **Interaction Capture**
+   - For each live user interaction:
+     - Log `(user_message, model_response, context_metadata)`.
+     - Optionally store alternative responses and explicit user ratings.

+2. **Reward Annotation**
+   - Run the reward model on `(user_message, model_response)` pairs.
+   - Produce reward vectors and optional scalars.
+   - Merge with any explicit user feedback (e.g., override or augment model-derived rewards).

+3. **Batch Construction**
+   - Collect recent annotated interactions into a mini-batch.
+   - For each example in the batch:
+     - Define the **SFT target** (usually the chosen response).
+     - Attach the **reward vector** and any preference signals.

+4. **Dual-Loss LoRA Update**
+   - For each batch:
+     - Compute **SFT loss** to reinforce general patterns and knowledge.
+     - Compute **reward loss** to align behavior with the reward manifold.
+     - Combine into `L_total = w_sft * L_sft + w_reward * L_reward`.
+     - Apply gradient updates to LoRA parameters only.

+5. **Versioning and Hot Reload**
+   - Save the updated LoRA as a new version in the artifact store.
+   - Update the active LoRA pointer used by the inference stack.
+   - Optionally retain a short history of versions for rollback.

+6. **Monitoring and Guardrails**
+   - Periodically run the Evaluation & Probing Subsystem on the latest LoRA.
+   - Detect regressions in:
+     - Reward manifold coherence
+     - Safety-critical behavior
+     - Core factual accuracy
+   - If regressions exceed thresholds, automatically revert to a previous stable LoRA.

 ---